Can Convenience, Healthcare Security, and HIPAA Compliance Co-exist?

 Experian describes the coming year as a ‘cyber-demic,’ calling COVID-19 vaccine rollout information and personal healthcare data “particularly vulnerable.”
-Healthcare organizations and their associates must implement identity access governance for collaborative tools and the data shared on them.
+Healthcare organizations and their associates must implement Identity Governance and Administration for collaborative tools and the data shared on them.

 Security in telehealth requires that you have a full picture of a user’s risk profile, including access analytics, usage analytics, individual user activity, and inherent user risk.
 User activity should be tracked and monitored by type, role, permissions, data accessed, and functions performed.
 Healthcare security requires access management tools to perform real-time authentication and apply policies that deliver appropriate access to each user.

 See what Cerner has to say about taking a proactive approach to healthcare identity governance administration.

 To maintain HIPAA compliance, you must collect only as much data as needed to provide quality care.
 For this reason, you need to know what information is collected, stored, and shared.
 Then, you must be sure this data is protected.
 Security goes beyond just encrypting data in storage — appropriate access controls must be maintained.

 While healthcare security challenges with telehealth might seem significant, it’s possible to protect patient privacy and achieve regulatory compliance with the right tools.
 Using a unified platform that offers a convergence of identity governance and access management enables healthcare organizations and vendors to deliver convenient and comprehensive healthcare without compromising patient privacy.